Arsenal manager Arsene Wenger admits his side's performances have been affected by the negative mood surrounding the club.

 "They have fantastic focus and they want to do well, but sometimes that can be a bit inhibitive.
 I think it's mainly down to that.

 "I believe it's important that you just purely focus on the technical side of your game and forget about who you play.
 Just enjoy playing."

-Arsenal is at home to Stoke on Saturday but go into the match with only one win in its last five league games.
+Arsenal are at home to Stoke on Saturday but go into the match with only one win in their last five league games.